dhocker/intrinio-localc/README.md

 1. Functions that are common to the Intrinio Excel AddIn.
 1. Functions that are **unique** to the LOCalc AddIn.

+## Data Caching
+Most of the Intrinio functions cache (store for future reuse) the data they retrieve.
+This minimizes the number of calls to Intrinio APIs, thus increasing the utlity of a free Intrinio account.
+All historical and static data is cached until LibreOffice is closed (sort of "forever").

+However, IntrinioDataPoint data is cached subject to a "cache life."
+The data is considered valid until its life expires at which point it will be re-retrieved as needed.
+The cache life defaults to 180 seconds or 3 minutes.
+The cache life setting can be customized through the [configuration file](#configuration-file).

 ## Functions Common to the Excel AddIn
 To the degree possible, these functions work like the similarly named